jstout211/datalad_examples/README.md

 ## Create an environment and install datalad
-mamba create -n dataladENV datalad -y <br>
+mamba create -n dataladENV conda-forge::datalad -y <br>
 conda activate dataladENV <br>

 # THIS IS NOT SARCASM - check out openneuro